JeffDeCola/control-fpga-via-raspi-and-webserver/README.md

 ![IMAGE - arty-s7-breadboard-and-raspberry-pi.jpg - IMAGE](docs/pics/arty-s7-breadboard-and-raspberry-pi.jpg)

+## SECTION III - THE RASPBERRY PI

+The Raspberry Pi has two main functions,

+* AS A CLIENT - Controls 28 pins of the I/O of the FPGA (GPIO to PMOD) via GO
+* AS A SERVER - Provide an interface to the webserver (gRPC)

+### CLIENT SIDE (CONNECTION TO FPGA)

+The Raspberry Pi will control the I/O of the FPGA via the GPIO pins.
+The Raspberry Pi will be the client and the FPGA will be the server.

 #### CONTROL FPGA I/O VIA GO

 The Raspberry Pi will control the FPGA via GO using the